OpenAddressesUK/mongoid_address_models/README.md

 # Mongoid Address Models

-These are the core models used in the [Theodolite](https://github.com/OpenAddressesUK/theodolite) and [Distiller](https://github.com/OpenAddressesUK/distiller) projects.
+This repository is about the core data models used in the [Theodolite](https://github.com/OpenAddressesUK/theodolite) and [Distiller](https://github.com/OpenAddressesUK/distiller) Open Addresses projects, part of the solution we deployed for the Alpha stage of our services.
+Learn more about Open Addresses in general [here](http://openaddressesuk.org).

 Addresses are made up of the following components: